 Sensor comparison: Fujifilm X-Pro2 vs Nikon D610

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Fujifilm X-Pro2 features an APS-C sensor and the Nikon D610 a full frame sensor.
 The sensor area in the D610 is 134 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.